 - Cited novel: “At the bottom of her heart, however, she was waiting for something to happen” (Flaubert 81)

 - No page number: The coffee bean is believed to be the most influential cash crop (Novak).

 - Chapter of a book or subheading of an article: “Coffee was the first step to globalization” (Novak “Globalization”)

-An MLA style Bibliography is titled “Works Cited” in the top center of references list.
+An MLA style annotated bibliography is titled “Works Cited” in the top center of references list.
 Keep in mind that your MLA format works cited page should have hanging indents on each citation.
 The citations are also in alphabetical order and should match your parenthetical citations.
 Here are formats and examples of common MLA format bibliography entry types:

 - Web Article (with author): Last, First Middle Initial.
 “Article Title.”Website Title.
 Website Publisher, Date Month Year Published.
 Web.
 Date Month Year Accessed.